BigPolarBear1/factorization/README.md

 Update: Managed to get an hour of work in.
 The code works.
 But its going to need a lot more work... but I will definitely upload a more final version before monday and leave instructions to my family to publish my work in case I'm formally arrested on monday.

 Update: Yea this will definitely work, beyond any doubt.
 The code works, what I did today is basically the uploaded PoC... but after dividing the quadratic coefficient we build a new interval and keep dividing it.
 THIS IS THE WAY TO DO FACTORIZATION OF LARGE NUMBERS.
 I finally got it.
 In my most desperate hours, I finally got it.
 I succeeded while fighting the loser americans and their european lapdogs.
 Fuck you all pathetic losers.
 YOU CHOOSE WAR WITH ME.
 NOW FACE THE CONSEQUENCES.

+Fuck this shit.
+I PISS ON AMERICA AND I PISS ON EUROPE.
+FUCKING WEAKLINGS.
+You did nothing but harass me for years.
+Yet I still succeeded.
+I succeeded despite everything.
+Because you people are weak and pathetic.
+Quit your jobs losers.